 Do you continue to follow people if they move to a local residential care facility?

-Are telemedicine visits an option?
+Are telemedicine visits a choice?

 To make the most of each visit to the healthcare provider's office, it's best to plan ahead.
 The following guidelines may help you to prepare for the appointment: